What is Student Loan Rehabilitation (And When Do You Need It)?

 What Happens After the Rehabilitation Period?

 Once a borrower completes nine monthly payments, the loan is considered rehabilitated and the default status is removed.
-The borrower will once again be able to take advantage of options previously available for the loan, including deferment, forbearance, income-driven repayment plans and .
-As an added benefit, the record of default is removed from the borrower’s credit report (the record of late payments from before the rehab period will remain, however).
+The borrower will once again be able to take advantage of options previously available for the loan, including deferment, forbearance, and income-driven repayment plans.
+As an added benefit, the loan servicer removes the record of default from the borrower’s credit report (the record of late payments from before the rehab period will remain, however).

 What if the Loan Goes into Default Again?